 Calendar Year Out-of-Pocket Maximum explained.
 The Out-of-Pocket Maximum is the most you are required to pay for Covered Services in a Calendar Year.
 Once you reach your Out-of-Pocket Maximum, the Claims Administrator will pay 100% of the Allowable Amount for Covered Services for the rest of the Calendar Year.

 Your payment after you reach the Calendar Year OOPM.
-You will continue to pay all charges for services that are not covered, charges above the Allowable Amount, and charges for services above any Benefit maximum.
+You will continue to pay all charges for services that are not covered and charges above the Allowable Amount.